Thursday, 30 April 2026

 Dathan and Abiram echo Moses words.
 ‘Is it a small thing that you have brought us up out of a land flowing with milk and honey flowing with milk and honey, to kill us in the wilderness, that you must make yourself a prince over us?
 Moreover, you have not brought us into the land flowing with milk and honey, nor given us an inheritance of fields and vineyards.
 Will you put out the eyes of these men?
 We will not come up’ (12-14).
 ‘Will you put out the eyes of these men?’ seems to be an idiom saying something like, ‘you are pulling the wool over their eyes.’

 But it wasn’t Moses who brought them out of Egypt, it was God.
 Egypt was not a land flowing with milk and honey, it was slavery.
 They hadn’t inherited vineyards and fields because they had refused to trust God and enter the Canaan.
 They claim Moses was harsh and took advantage of them, which was simply not true.
-In bitterness we lose our sense of perspective.
+The truth is that when we get bitter it is not long before we lose our sense of perspective.
+As we ruminate we start to attribute false motives to people.
+Ultimately, their view of reality is shaped by the fact that they despise God (30).

 No comments: